-Clifford Law Offices has been retained by multiple passengers and crew members after a door plug became detached and flew off the Boeing 737 MAX aircraft shortly after taking off from Portland in route to California.
+Multiple passengers and crew members have retained the firm after a door plug became detached and flew off the Boeing 737 MAX aircraft shortly after taking off from Portland en route to California.
 The investigation has revealed Boeing workers failed to secure the bolts which fastened the door plug to the mainframe of the aircraft prior to delivering the plane to Alaska Airlines.